AusTrakka/austrakka-docs/CLI/austrakka-cli-sequence-upload.md

 ```

 Congratulations - you have signed in to Austrakka!!
 You can now head back to the terminal window.

-**If the script asks you to log in with a username and password, this may mean that you have missed the
-90-second timeout for browser-based login.
-Instead of using a username and password, terminate the
-installation script and run it again.**

 Each time you log into your computer or open a new terminal window, in order to enable and log in to the
 AusTrakka CLI, run